puneetshukla14/Checkout-Kata/README.md

 Solution 2

-I created a Python program using Object-Oriented Programming (OOPs) to calculate the total price of items, including applicable discounts.
+I created a Python program using Object-Oriented Programming to calculate the total price of items, including applicable discounts.

 The program has a Checkout class that contains:

-prices dictionary to store the price of each item. dis dictionary to store discount offers (like 3 A's for 130, 2 B's for 45).
+prices dictionary to store the price of each item. dis dictionary to store discount offers like 3 A's for 130, 2 B's for 45.
 In the calculate_total() method:

 I looped through each unique item using set(items).